 This fundamental misunderstanding of what makes fraternity and sorority “different” from other student organizations is telling, because our current best practice is to sell the two most mysteriously inexplicable things about our organizations: ritual and brotherhood.

-But let’s keep this post down to Earth and out of the hilariously grand strategic shifts recommended on this website.
-Why should you, your chapter or your group of alumni volunteers/friends stop treating Ritual as some token left behind by a creator?
+Let’s keep this post down to Earth and out of the hilariously grand strategic shifts recommended on this website.
+Why should you, your chapter or your group of alumni volunteers/friends stop treating Ritual as some untouched token left behind by a creator for your eyes only?

 1. YOUR RITUAL WAS WRITTEN BY A HUMAN MEMBER OF YOUR ORGANIZATION